The Award

 Gurdeep Loyal

-The winner of the Jane Grigson Trust award 2021 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2021 was:

 Gureep Loyal: Mother Tongue